 More Than a Beauty Contest

-To the untrained eye, a conformation dog show can seem like a beauty pageant.
+To the untrained eye, a Conformation dog show can seem like a beauty pageant.
 However, purebred enthusiasts would be quick to tell you there’s more to it.
-At its simplest form, a dog show is a place to have dogs evaluated for breeding programs.
+In its simplest form, a dog show is a place to have dogs evaluated for breeding programs.
 The decisions judges make in the ring affect how handlers present their dogs and the decisions breeders make when planning the next generations of their breed.

 “While judging is about beauty, it is about beauty defined within a breed and about how a breed became what they are and how they look to the judge on that day,” Hoke says.
 “There’s a lot of history involved about why certain beauty exists in each breed.
 History dictates what a breed is, and what it looks like.”

-Hoke meshed form and function of certain breeds together after experiencing many international judging appointments and exploring various geographic regions.
+Hokethe meshed form and function of certain breeds together after experiencing many international judging appointments and exploring various geographic regions.

-“I’ve judged overseas, and it’s nice, because you get to see the breeds in their countries of origin,” he says.
-“When they say ‘high mountainous terrain,’ you see what that terrain is and why (the breeds) were built that way.”
+“I’ve judged overseas, and it’s nice because you get to see the breeds in their countries of origin,” he says.
+“When they say ‘high, mountainous terrain,’ you see what that terrain is and why (the breeds) were built that way.”